George A. Romero's unrealized projects

-The following is a list of unproduced George A. Romero projects in roughly chronological order.
-During a career that spanned several decades, American film director George A. Romero had worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects fell into development hell or were produced after he left production.
+During a career that spanned several decades, the American film director George A. Romero worked on a number of projects which never progressed beyond pre-production under him.
+Some fell into development hell or were produced after he left production.

+1960s

+Whine of the Fawn

+In the mid-1960s, Romero initially planned to make his directorial debut with Whine of the Fawn, a Bergman-esque tale that follows the travails of two 15th-century travelers in the Middle Ages.
+The project would ultimately fail to attract investors and the then 27-year-old Romero would instead make Night of the Living Dead as his first film.

+1970s

+Gunperson

+In 1973, it was reported Romero received word that his Western film script Gunperson would shoot in Israel on sets used by Gregory Peck's independent company, as an American-German-French-Israeli coproduction, slated for shooting late that year.
+The film was a gender-flipped riff on The Magnificent Seven, in which women fill all the roles typically occupied by men and vice versa.
+According to Romero, they were considering "name talent", including Claudia Cardinale, for the cast, which was to be composed almost entirely of women.
+In 1978, he completed another draft of the script, which is available at the University of Pittsburgh Library System.

+The Footage

+In the mid-1970s, between the releases of The Crazies and Martin, Romero developed a Bigfoot film titled The Footage which never came to fruition.
+At one point, Pittsburgh Steelers runningback Franco Harris was attached to star.
+Romero wrote the screenplay for another iteration of a Bigfoot film in the 2000s, titled Cryptid.

 The Stand

 In the late 1970s, after finishing work on the horror film Martin, Romero met with horror author Stephen King to discuss possible film adaptations of his works.
 The first book the two decided to adapt was the apocalyptic horror novel The Stand, which was published in 1978.
 The two worked on a script that measured over 200 pages, with the goal for the movie to have an R rating.
 The project was temporarily shelved as King and Romero worked on the film Creepshow, which was released in 1982.
 After Creepshow, Romero left Laurel Entertainment, a company he had cofounded, and in his absence, other cofounder and film producer Richard P. Rubinstein moved forward with an adaptation of The Stand without Romero's involvement.
 The novel was ultimately adapted into a television miniseries directed by Mick Garris that aired on ABC in 1994.